bckohan/django-routines/doc/source/installation.rst

 Installation
 ============

-1. Clone django-routines from GitHub_ or install a release off PyPI_ :
+1. Install :pypi:`django-routines` from pypi or clone from GitHub_:

     .. code:: bash

         pip install django-routines

-    rich_ is a powerful library for rich text and beautiful formatting in the terminal.
+    :pypi:`rich` is a powerful library for rich text and beautiful formatting in the terminal.
     It is not required, but highly recommended for the best experience:

     .. code:: bash